 As well as make you a strong applicant with sellers and quell anxiety.
 With pre-approval, you will know exactly how much your mortgage will be.
 Many lenders, especially the Big Six banks, offer pre-approval.

-A 150-day locked in interest rate?
+A 150-day locked-in interest rate?
 That is five months!

 Still, Nesto is again upping the game by offering a 150-day rate lock on pre-approved mortgage rates.
 This is the longest rate-hold ever offered in Canada.

 This rate lock is a huge deal, as most banks only provide 90-120 day secured rates.
 Getting your pre-approved rate locked in for 150 days means your quoted mortgage interest rate will stay the same for five months, even if the prime rate goes up.
-In this chaotic housing market, locking in your rates can be a huge bonus.
+In this chaotic housing market, locking in your rate can be a huge bonus.
 It can also help you avoid a higher mortgage payment.

 Switching to a Nesto mortgage